 Nguyen said her brother and she have not had their mother for the second time on their birth anniversaries since their mother was arrested in October, 2016.
 Nguyen turned 11 on Oct.
 28.

-.
 Nguyen expressed her gratitude to the first lady for having awarded the International Women of Courage Award to her mother in absentia in March.